lightfeed/lightfeed/README.md

 ## Error Handling

-The client libraries throw custom errors that include details about what went wrong.
+The client libraries throw custom errors that map to the standard HTTP error codes used by the Lightfeed API:

+- `400 Bad Request`: Invalid request parameters
+- `401 Unauthorized`: Invalid or missing API key
+- `403 Forbidden`: The API key doesn't have permission to access the resource
+- `404 Not Found`: The requested resource doesn't exist
+- `429 Too Many Requests`: Rate limit exceeded
+- `500 Internal Server Error`: Something went wrong on our end

 ```typescript
 // TypeScript